hneutr/webwebpage/docs/index.md

 - `python`, `networkx`, and `MATLAB` support
 - easy to share (one html file, no dependencies)
 - easy to embed
-- supports metadata, communities, weighted, and multi-layer networks
+- supports metadata, communities, weighted networks, and multi-layer networks

 ---